ANDDigest/Text-Mining_Hybrid_RE/graph_model/readme.md

 ## Output Data

-The output of the training process is a CSV file, the first column of which contains the inner ID for each node from the **nodes.csv** and its 64-dimensional vector representation (embedding) in the graph.
+The output of the training process is a **`node_embeddings.128_64.csv`** file, where 128 and 64 correspond to the number of neurons in the hidden layers, the first column of which contains the inner ID for each node from the **nodes.csv** and its 64-dimensional vector representation (embedding) in the graph.
 This vector represents the node's learned features, used for further training of the MLP classifier for the graph-based protein interaction prediction task.